-Permitted up to 10 people across multiple households, friends and/or family, outdoors.
-Infants under 12 months not included in the cap.
-A public place means an area that everyone can access, for example a local park or the beach.
-Home Visits Each day, a household can receive up to two different adult visitors per day, either together or separately.
-Infants under 12 months are not included in this cap, and other dependents can also attend if they cannot be left unattended or cared for in another setting.
-The two people may be from different households.
-Religious gatherings and prayer groups held at a private residence are subject to the private gathering limit.
-This means the household itself plus up to two visitors and their dependents.
-Faith leaders may visit someone in their home on request to share spiritual ministry (or equivalent religious services) to provide care and support to a person.
-It is critical that measures like face coverings and physical distancing are observed.
-Hospitals or Patients are allowed one household to visit a patient in hospital or a Care Facilities care facility once per day for 2-hours Faith leaders may visit someone in a hospital or care facility to share spiritual ministry (or equivalent religious services) to those who are at the end of their life, or if it would support a patient or resident with their emotional or mental wellbeing, in line with other visiting restrictions and if this support cannot be provided remotely.
-It is important to note that strict limits on visitors apply in these circumstances.
-It is critical measures like face coverings and physical distancing are observed and these visits are limited to what is reasonably and necessary (e.g. a visit has been requested by a patient).
-Priests and Deacons visiting care facilities must comply with all hygiene precautions and the protocols of the relevant hospitals or aged-care facilities (washing hands, etc.) as appropriate.
+Faith leaders and pastoral care ministers visiting care facilities must comply with all hygiene precautions and the protocols of the relevant hospitals or aged-care facilities (washing hands, etc.) as appropriate.
 As previously communicated, when Anointing the Sick, permission is given to lay on hands by holding them above, rather than upon the head, so as to avoid physical contact.
 The anointing is to be carried out by dipping a cotton wool ball, cotton bud into the bottle of Oil (do not use an Oil Stock).
 Protective gloves could also be used, which can be disposed of appropriately after a single use.
 Anointing the head would be sufficient.
-If Holy Communion is given, follow the guidelines below: instructions from the health or care facility regarding sanitising and PPE; Wash hands or use a hand sanitiser once you enter a home (if applicable) must be met;

-Avoid any physical contact with the person or family during the visit; Use a hand sanitiser again before distributing Communion; If the communicant usually receives Communion on the tongue, strongly encourage him or her, for your safety as well as his / hers, to receive Communion in the hand; Wash or sanitise your hands after the visit; Maintain optimum physical distance with everyone in the room, except the patient; Do not offer comfort through any physical contact.
-It is encouraged that those Clergy who are in a vulnerable age category or with health concerns contact a neighbouring Priest, or their Regional Vicar to discuss who might be available to support them.
-Ministering to Physical distancing to the extent possible, disinfecting hands before and after pastoral encounters, and other current measures must be applied at all times.
-Health officials will be able to guide what is possible and permissible.
-COVID-19 Patients Treater officials will be able to gaine what is possible and permissible.
+If Holy Communion is given, follow the guidelines below: Instructions from the health or care facility regarding sanitising and PPE; Wash hands or use a hand sanitiser once you enter a home (if applicable) must be met; Avoid any physical contact with the person or family during the visit; Use a hand sanitiser again before distributing Communion; If the communicant usually receives Communion on the tongue, strongly encourage him or her, for your safety as well as his / hers, to receive Communion in the hand; Wash or sanitise your hands after the visit; Maintain optimum physical distance with everyone in the room, except the patient; Do not offer comfort through any physical contact.
+Physical distancing to the extent possible, disinfecting hands before and after pastoral encounters, and other current measures must be and after pastoral encounters, and other current measures must be applied at all times.
+Ministering to COVID-19 Patients Health officials will be able to guide what is possible and permissible.
 Work Continue to work from home